jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/news/subscription.md

 Don’t miss the latest amazing features we are developing for you.
-We want you to have a good experience with our ASM for your daily work.
+We want you to have a good experience with our ARM for your daily work.